romlok/ambimist.com/src/thoughts/coding styles are like assholes.md

 ![[The School of Athens](https://en.wikipedia.org/wiki/The_School_of_Athens) by Raphael, depicting famous classical Greek philosophers](/img/coding-styles/bunch-of-greeks.jpg)

-Over two thousand years ago, the ancient Greeks were already studing logic and reason, denouncing opinion, and seeking objective truth.
+Over two thousand years ago, the ancient Greeks were already studying logic and reason, denouncing opinion, and seeking objective truth.

 And humanity didn't stop with conjecture and rhetoric; in the millennia since, we've developed our collective knowledge of investigation, science, and research; and we today have the tools available to us to find truths, to understand the world around us, to find objectively better ways of doing things - and to find these things beyond reasonable argument.